apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/file-and-resource-directives/getFromBrowseableDirectory.md

 Example page rendered by the `defaultDirectoryRenderer`.

-It's possible to turn off rendering the footer stating which version of Apache Pekko HTTP is rendering this page by configuring the `akka.http.routing.render-vanity-footer` configuration option to `off`.
+It's possible to turn off rendering the footer stating which version of Apache Pekko HTTP is rendering this page by configuring the `pekko.http.routing.render-vanity-footer` configuration option to `off`.